Faculty Mentors - 2020 Applications

 - Emotional regulation and communication in deaf families

-Cara Miller, Ph.D., Assistant Professor - Dr. Miller joined the core faculty in 2018.
+Cara Miller, Ph.D., Assistant Professor - Dr. Miller joined the core faculty in fall 2018.
 Her research interests include trauma and post-traumatic growth; grief/bereavement; applications of research and science on the psychology of human-animal interaction; gender and sexuality; disability and psychosocial identity; and social and multicultural psychology.

 Donna Morere, Ph.D., Professor - Dr. Morere's research interests include primary language disorders in deaf children, adaptation of neuropsychological assessment instruments for use with deaf and hard of hearing individuals, cognition and memory, executive functioning and attention disorders, and reading and language development in deaf children.
 Dr. Morere is an Early Education Literacy Lab (EL2)/VL2 Strategic Focus Area 3 Investigator and co-investigator of the Extended Education Longitudinal Study.
 Dr. Morere's research team has projects including: